 How many hours will you study each day?

 What Are The Best Apps To Learn Tagalog?

-To figure out which Tagalog learning apps should make the list, I did a couple of things.
-First, I tested out a bunch of language apps that offer Tagalog.
-Then I read other reviews and user comments about each app.
+To figure out which Tagalog learning apps should make the list, I tested out a bunch of language apps that offer the language.
+Then, I read other reviews and user comments about each app.
 Finally, I compared the prices and features of the Tagalog apps to figure out which ones offer the best value.

 Best Overall App to Learn Tagalog

-Pimsleur is the best app to learn Tagalog because of how quickly you become conversational in the language.
-The lessons in Pimsleur’s Tagalog course are all audio and you start speaking in your very first lesson.
+Pimsleur is the best app for beginners because of how quickly you become conversational.
+The lessons in Pimsleur’s Tagalog course are audio-based and you start speaking from the very first lesson.
 I like the format of the lessons because you listen to an entire conversation between native speakers, then you break it down into pieces.

 - Become conversational quickly

-The Pimsleur app costs $14.99 per month for one language and $20.99 per month for access to all languages.
+The Pimsleur app costs $14.99 per month for one language and $20.99 per month to access all languages.
 Pimsleur also offers a free 7-day trial to all of its courses.
 Give the Tagalog course a try to see if it’s a good fit for you!